AliMamdouh2025/STMicroelectronics_Linux_Trainning/Heap Manager V1/README.md

 To build and execute the Test, follow these steps:

-1. Compile and run the source example tet files with the following command:
+1. Compile and run the source example test files with the following command:
    ```
    gcc -g HMM.c stress_test.c -o hmm_example && ./hmm_example
    ```